dcunited001/dcunited001.github.io/_posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift.md

 ---
-title: "Augment Your Lambda Fu: Spectra Graphics with Swift"
+title: "Lambda Fu Powerup: Spectra Graphics with Swift"
 categories: blog
 tags: "computer-science category-theory algorithms graphics swift functional-programming haskell"
 headline: "How it works is easy, but why is always more important."